 The number of general waste and recycling services you require for the event will be determined by the number of attendees and the type of event.
-If food and drinks are served, we do recommend that you provide additional bins based on our suggested ratio of bins per attendees.
+If food and drinks are served, we recommend that you provide additional bins based on our suggested ratio of bins per attendees.

 For a very reasonable fee, Council can arrange the supply, delivery and collection of additional bins for your event.
+Please note, there is a minimum 3 bin order.

-Council will require you to provide a Waste Management Plan no matter how small or large that identifies how you will manage waste at your event.
+Irrespective of the size of your event, Council requires you to provide a Waste Management Plan that identifies how you'll manage waste at your event.
 This will need to include:

-- Types of bins (waste, recycling, skip and compost)
+- Types of bins (waste, recycling, skip, compost)

 - Number of bins (excluding permanent on site bins)

 - Location of bins (include on site plan)

 - Emptying of bins (frequency)

 - Delivery and collection details

 - Types of packaging used

 - Cleaning schedule of ground litter and facilities throughout the event and after the event

 - Stallholder compliance

 - Recycling

 - Plastic free products and initiatives to reduce waste generated from your event

 - Smoking areas/butt control management

-NB: We recommend you hire professional cleaning staff to assist you with the cleaning and management of waste throughout and after your event.
+NB: We recommend you hire professional cleaning staff to assist you with cleaning and the management of waste throughout and after your event.